jmzue109909RobertReed/terst/README.md

 Updated README with new instructions - build 176 Optimized algorithm for better efficiency - update 8 Code cleanup and formatting - update 50
+Added new feature for better user experience - update 46